The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Simulation Experiments

-Our goal in this experiment is to measure the squared error $(\hat{r}-r)^2$ as a function of the true value of the fractional parallax error ($f$), which is defined as $\sigma_{\omega}.r$, a measure of the relative error in the parallax estimate (see Figure \ref{fig:errorcomp}).
+Then, we fit the hierarchical model: Our goal in this experiment is to measure the squared error $(\hat{r}_j-r_{0j})^2$ as a function of the true value of the fractional parallax error ($f$), which is defined as $\sigma_{\omega}.r_{0j}$, a measure of the relative error in the parallax estimate (see Figure \ref{fig:errorcomp}).
 Note that we take the sequence of observed parallaxes $(\omega)$'s in such a way that $f$ can vary widely from $0.005$ to $1$.
-Of course, we are interested in studying the behavior of the discrepancy between $\hat{r}$ and $r$, when the fractional parallax error increases (or equivalently, large values of $r$).
+Of course, we are interested in studying the behavior of the discrepancy between $\hat{r}_j$ and $r_{0j}$, when the fractional parallax error increases (or equivalently, large values of $r_{0j}$).

-A few remarks are in order, based on the results observed in Figure \ref{fig:errorcomp}: \begin{itemize}[noitemsep, topsep=0pt] \item[(1)] Clearly, the Product Half-Cauchy prior demonstrates the lowest increase in squared error, maintaining close to a flat error rate as the true distance increases.
-With the heaviest tails among the others (see Table \ref{tab:tail_decay}), the Product Half-Cauchy prior is the most robust in handling larger values of $f$.
-This results in the smallest increase in squared errors as $r$ increases, which aligns with its ability to accommodate extreme values effectively without significant loss in estimation accuracy. \item[(2)] The Reciprocal-Gaussian and the Half-Cauchy priors show pretty similar increase in terms of squared error, which can be explained by their similarity in posterior tail probabilities, as discussed earlier in Section \ref{sec:method}. \item[(3)] The explosion in squared error noted for the Gamma prior as $f$ surpasses $0.4$ is consistent with \citet{Bailer_Jones_2015}'s observations for the ``Exponential Decay" prior. \end{itemize} It's important to note that the robustness of the Product Half-Cauchy, Half-Cauchy and the Reciprocal-Gaussian priors extends to large fractional parallax error thresholds (the parallax error being larger than $0.8$).
+As seen in Figure \ref{fig:errorcomp}, the Product Half-Cauchy prior exhibits the smallest growth in squared error—essentially flat as the true distance increases--consistent with its very heavy (log-polynomial) tails.
+The Half-Cauchy and Reciprocal-Gaussian behave similarly, with only modest increases in error, matching their shared $r^{-2}$ tail behavior discussed in Section \ref{sec:method}.
+In contrast, the Gamma prior deteriorates sharply once $f\gtrsim 0.4$, reproducing the instability previously reported for exponentially decaying distance priors \citep{Bailer_Jones_2015}.

+It is important to note that the robustness of the Product Half-Cauchy, Half-Cauchy and the Reciprocal-Gaussian priors extends to large fractional parallax error thresholds (the parallax error being larger than $0.8$).
 However, such extreme error thresholds are generally not encountered in practice due to the high precision of modern instruments.
 This robustness is more of a theoretical advantage, ensuring stability and reliability of the estimation process even under conditions of unusually high measurement errors.